 Croatia has reasonable gambling laws that allow residents to play real money games online without fear of prosecution or other harassment.
 As long as you’re 18 years of age or older, you’re free to play at either government-sponsored legal Croatia betting sites or foreign websites based out of other jurisdictions.
 Getting started is a simple matter of choosing a site and signing up for an account.

-All the major international and European gaming websites accept Croatian signups.
+All the major international and European online gambling sites accept Croatian bettors.
 Most do not accept kuna deposits but you can still deposit with an deposit with an e-wallet to have your deposit automatically exchanged into euros, British pounds or US dollars.
 As nice as it is to play at local government-run sites, I’ve found that the international brands tend to offer greater game selection, more lucrative promotions and better all-around quality.

-These betting sites do not hold Croatian gaming licenses but they are licensed by other European jurisdictions.
+These online betting sites do not hold Croatian gaming licenses but they are licensed by other European jurisdictions.
 If safety is one of your primary concerns, you can take comfort knowing that these are all upstanding, professional gaming companies.

 Croatian Gambling Laws

 Croatia’s current internet gambling laws went into effect in 2010 with the passage of the Ordinance on Interactive Online Casino Gaming.
-This law specifies who can offer games over the internet and what is expected of online operators.
+This law specifies who can offer games over the internet and what is expected of online gambling operators.
 There are only a few local operators as any company wishing to offer remote gaming in Croatia must own a land-based casino or betting operation.